charlesdwright/Dijkstras-0/readme.md

 A,B;B,A.  What do you want for nothing?

-Maybe later we'll make a web app out of it but honestly it's probably not worth the time considering all the other things on the table and really, these tests pretty much weed out anyone but idiot-savants and with all due respect to those wonderful folks a team full of them might be a little hard to manage...
+Maybe later we'll make a web app out of it but honestly it's probably not worth the time considering all the other things on the table and really, these tests pretty much weed out anyone but monomaniacal types and with all due respect to those wonderful folks a team full of them might be a little hard to manage...so don't hold your breath.

 Anyway, thanks for checking in and have fun with this little tool.